Chirag-ahir/JAVA-All-Basic/README.md

 >Program counter memory

 >Native method stack memory

+  what is heap memory?<br>
+  heap memory is created when the JVM starts up and used by the application as long as the application runs.
+Whenever we create objects it occupies space in the heap memory while the reference of that object creates in the stack.

+  what is stack memory?<br>
+  The stack memory is a physical space allocated to each thread at run time.
+It is created when a thread creates.

+  What is the difference between Heap memory and Stack memory ?<br>
+ The major difference between Stack memory and heap memory is that the stack is used to store the order of method execution and local variables while the heap memory stores the objects and it uses dynamic memory allocation and deallocation.

 Will the program run if we write static public void main?<br>
 Yes, program will run successfully.
 In Java there is no specific rule for order of specifiers.